 in Hilversum Holland!
 (Coincidentally, he played on Dave's last cd, 'Peligrosso', recorded in LA!

-Rich arranged and conducted for young Dutch star Anneke Konings first recordings and arranged for and conducted the Warsaw Symphony Orchestra at the Sopot (Poland)song festival.
+Rich arranged and conducted for young Dutch star Anneke Konings first recordings, and likewise with the Warsaw Symphony Orchestra at the Sopot (Poland)song festival.

 His song "Boogie Woogie Woman" was certified platinum in Europe!

-Since his return to the U.S, (L.A.), he appeared first with Glen Campbell and The Supremes in Hawaii, followed by numerous bands and performers, including
+Since Rich's return to the U.S, (L.A.), he appeared first with Glen Campbell and The Supremes in Hawaii, followed by numerous bands and performers, including

-For the last few years, he's been concentrating his efforts on his career and the careers of his gifted daughter Brooke the recent recipient of a Masters Degree in music, summa cum laude, from Florida State University, life and writing partner Kristin McKnight-Pulin, 10 year old grandson, Jovanny, and 5 year old grandson, Kai....The Pulin's are currently on a songwriting 'roll' scoring lots of new music in multi-genres!
+For the last few years, he's been concentrating his efforts on his career and the careers of his gifted daughter Brooke the recent recipient of a Masters Degree in music, summa cum laude, from Florida State University, life and writing partner Kristin McKnight-Pulin, 11 year old grandson, Jovanny, and year old 6grandson, Kai, both students at elementary school in Las Vegas....The Pulin's are currently on a songwriting 'roll' scoring lots of new music in multi-genres!